When reviewing your application, we take the following into consideration:

 Once you have submitted the required application materials, the faculty will review your credentials.
 Upon approval and assignment of a temporary advisor, your file will be forwarded to the Graduate School, which checks the completeness of your application, reviews your official transcripts, and verifies that you have or will soon have a valid degree from an accredited institution (see sidebar on the right-hand side of this page).

 - Submit an application for admission to the Kansas State University Graduate School.
-FSHS - PERSONAL FINANCIAL PLANNING
+Please apply to: FSHS Personal Financial Planning

-- Submit a domestic application fee of $65, if applicable
+- Submit a domestic application fee of $50 or international application fee of $75

 Note: This distance program does not qualify international students for study in the United States; international students must take the courses in their home country.

-- Upload copy of transcript from the degree-granting institution(s).
-An official copy must also be sent to the Graduate School at Kansas State University, 103 Fairchild Hall, Manhattan, KS 66506.
+In addition to the degree-granting institution, upload copies of every transcript where college credit was received.
+An official copy must also be sent directly to: The Graduate School, Kansas State University, 103 Fairchild Hall, Manhattan, KS 66506.
+Do not send electronic transcripts using the URL option

-- Three letters of recommendation; your references will be contacted through CollegeNet by email to complete the online recommendation form
+- Three letters of recommendation; your references will be contacted directly by CollegeNet through email.
+Please ask them to be prepared to complete the online recommendation form and upload any additional documents once they have been contacted.

-Note: Recommendations do not have to be from former instructors.
-They may come from current or past employers, colleagues, or anyone you feel best-suited to answer the questions on the recommendation form.
+Note: Recommendations do not have to be from former instructors only.
+They may come from current or past employers, colleagues, or anyone you feel best-suited to answer the questions on the letter of recommendation form.
 An accompanying letter may be uploaded by references while completing the recommendation form online.

 K-State does not require GRE scores for admission to the Personal Financial Planning program.

-Students must maintain a 3.0 GPA in their graduate program to avoid dismissal from the certificate program.
+Students must maintain a 3.0 GPA in their graduate program to avoid dismissal from the master's program.
 For additional information, please visit the K-State Graduate School website, or contact:

 Institute of Personal Financial Planning